DTS-STN/benefits-newsfeed-poc/astro-frontend/src/content/news/en/item2.md

 ## Temporary Closure Alert: Regina North Central Scheduled Outreach Site

 Our Regina North Central Scheduled Outreach Site (Regina) is temporarily closed.
 We apologize for any inconvenience and will keep you updated on when services will resume.
-For immediate assistance, please use our online services -(can we link?)  or request a callback. (can we link?)
+For immediate assistance, please use our [online services](https://www.canada.ca/en/employment-social-development/corporate/portfolio/service-canada.html) or [request a callback](https://eservices.canada.ca/en/service/).